 Upon achieving these objectives the learner will be certified to deliver dry needling services safely and effectively to the public.

-- 12 credits approved by P.A.C.E. and the University of Western States.
+- 18 credits of which 12 will be live hands-on training and 6 online education by P.A.C.E. through the University of Western States.

-- Class size is limited to ensure clinical competency.
+- Class size is limited to ensure clinical competency and confidence.

 - Participants receive a coursebook, educational materials, and a start-up supply of needles.